Dr. Randy Ploetz - Ph.D. from the University of Florida

 PhD.
 Britt Burton-Freeman - Director of Nutrition and Health Promoting Foods platform leader at the National Center for Food Safety and Technology (NCFST), Illinois Institute of Technology.

-Harley Smith - CSIRO Agriculture & Food
+Matthew - CSIRO Agriculture & Food

 Harley Smith is a veteran in the hydroponics industry, with over 20 years experience as a professional hydroponics consultant and educator.
 A well-known public speaker and presenter, Harley has taught hydroponic growing techniques to agriculture educators for many years, and he has been responsible for setting up hydroponics labs in hundreds of schools across the country.
 Mr. Smith is also regarded as an expert on plant nutrition and organic bio-stimulants, performing research and product development for hydroponic fertilizer manufacturers in the United States and Europe.